Lisa vs. Malibu Stacy: Production

 Bill Oakley (left) and Josh Weinstein (right) were co-writers for this episode.

 The episode was written by Bill Oakley and Josh Weinstein, and directed by Jeffrey Lynch.
 Before the episode aired, Malibu Stacy had already appeared many times on the show as one of Lisa's dolls.
 The staff were trying to come up with an idea for an episode by going through the companies in the Simpsons universe, and Oakley suggested an episode involving the Malibu Stacy company.
 The plot of the episode was inspired by the Teen Talk Barbie talking doll that caused controversy in the United States in the early 1990s.
-(Backstory: In July 1992, Mattel released Teen Talk Barbie, which spoke a number of phrases including "Will we ever have enough clothes?", "I love shopping!", and "Wanna have a pizza party?"
+(Note: In July 1992, Mattel released Teen Talk Barbie, which spoke a number of phrases including "Will we ever have enough clothes?", "I love shopping!", and "Wanna have a pizza party?"
 Each doll was programmed to say four out of 270 possible phrases, so that there were over 200 million combinations.
-One of these 270 phrases was "Math class is tough!"
+One of these phrases was "Math class is tough!"
 Although only about 1.5% of all the dolls sold said the phrase, it led to criticism from the American Association of University Women because they regarded it as demeaning to women.
 In October 1992, Mattel announced that Teen Talk Barbie would no longer say the phrase, and offered a swap to anyone who owned a doll that did.)